Soft Easter Sugar Cookies

 - Allow them to dry again and wrap in cello bags.

-You will follow this same basic process for any shape of soft Easter sugar cookies.
+You will follow this same basic process for any shape of soft sugar cookies.

-- How long can you freeze cookies with royal icing?
-Once completely dried, these can be placed in an airtight container and frozen for 2 to 3 months.
+Once the Easter bunny sugar cookies have completely dried, they can be placed in an airtight container and frozen for 2 to 3 months.

-- How long do these cookies stay fresh?
 Store them at room temperature in cello bags and/or an airtight container for about 3 to 4 weeks.
-These are great to make ahead.
+This Easter sugar cookies recipe is great if you want to make them ahead.

-- Does this icing harden?
-Yes, once these cookies dry, they will harden so you can stack them easily.
+Yes, once the Easter bunny sugar cookies dry, they will harden so you can stack them easily.
 This takes several hours.

 This sugar cookie frosting is light, creamy, and has the perfect amount of sweetness!
 Make this recipe for your sugar cookie decorating.